design-first/system-designer/README.md

 #### What is System Designer ?

-System Designer is a free and Open Source IDE to create client and server JavaScript application systems.
+System Designer is a free and Open Source IDE to create client and server JavaScript Application systems.

 Features: